AceRNorth/gdsims/docs/sphinx/_sources/tutorials/tutorial3.rst

         0.6    0.8    n
         0.8    0.8    n

-Now we can enter the filename into the prompt.
+Now we can enter the filepath into the prompt.
+Like with the parameters file, we can use the relative filepath to the ``docs/exercises`` directory.
 If there are no error messages, this will set the coordinates (more information on errors in the User Guide).

 We can exit the advanced options and run the program by entering ``0``, which should start outputting day data as in previous runs.